umayr12/SFIA2/README.md

 + Service 4 would be used to retrieve the output from Service 2 and Service 3, and then use that information to return a % chance of one team winning over the other

 ## Building of the app
+### Errors
+During the building of the app I experienced a severe error that affected my whole project.
+My VM had become unaccessable and due to bad project management, I had not committed any of my code, which meant I had to start again from the beginning.

+Error message:
 ![image](https://user-images.githubusercontent.com/84901993/126126398-eb7e2d06-2de7-4155-acf4-dfdb7527a280.png)

+Due to time constraints relating to the error, I had no choice but to change my endgoal and aim to build my app so that it was deployable via Docker-Compose.

+### During Build

 ![image](https://user-images.githubusercontent.com/84901993/126129689-2013d206-c200-4a36-97ac-c8e37704b3b5.png)